-The Annual Rate Card approach is expected to ensure the MSRB's financial model remains sustainable, while (i) adequately funding future MSRB expenses and also (ii) providing a greater degree of flexibility than the MSRB's current fee structure to mitigate the impact of market volatility (and effectively manage organizational reserve levels).
-The Annual Rate Card approach differs from the MSRB's current approach by instituting a framework of more frequent, but also more incremental adjustments, to the four fees that generate the vast majority of the MSRB's annual revenue.
-The increased frequency of the MSRB's amendments to the Rate Card Fees is meant to avoid the accumulation of excess reserves resulting from additional revenue collected due to market volatility as compared to budget expectations and, thereby, the need for rate amendments in the form of more significant, ad hoc temporary fee reductions or rebates.59 To ensure that the Board's adjustments to the Annual Rate Card will remain incremental, the Board is proposing certain maximum caps on the amount of such year-to-year increases, as discussed below under the section entitled "Limitations on Rate Changes to Promote Predictability and Stability."60
+The Annual Rate Card approach conducted by the Board is expected to ensure the MSRB's financial model remains sustainable, while (i) adequately funding future MSRB expenses and also (ii) providing a greater degree of flexibility than the MSRB's current fee structure to mitigate the impact of market volatility (and effectively manage organizational reserve levels).
+The Annual Rate Card approach differs from the MSRB's current approach by instituting a framework that can result in more frequent, but also more incremental adjustments, to the four fees that generate the vast majority of the MSRB's annual revenue.
+The increased frequency of the MSRB's amendments to the Rate Card Fees is meant to avoid the accumulation of excess reserves resulting from additional revenue collected due to market volatility as compared to budget expectations and, thereby, the need for rate amendments in the form of more significant, ad hoc temporary fee reductions or rebates.64 To ensure that the Board's adjustments